-To ensure the protection and retention of valuable green areas, play areas and recreational space.
+To ensure the protection and retention of green areas, play areas and recreational space which are locally important and that contribute to the quality, character and amenity of the settlement.

 Policy WUGS2

 To protect and enhance rights of way and maintain a good quality network within the Parish.